reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 As ``X`` and ``Y`` where the same timeseries, we can see learning was successful: the node has learned the identity function, with a weight of 1 and a bias close to 0.

-Online learning with :py:meth:`~.Model.train`
+Online learning with :py:meth:`~.Model.partial_fit`
 ---------------------------------------------

-Models also have a :py:meth:`~.Model.train` method, working similarly to the one of the Node class presented above.
+Models also have a :py:meth:`~.Model.partial_fit` method, working similarly to the one of the Node class presented above.
-The :py:meth:`~.Model.train` method can only be used if all nodes in the model are online nodes, or are not trainable.
+The :py:meth:`~.Model.partial_fit` method can only be used if all nodes in the model are online nodes, or are not trainable.
-If all nodes are online, then the :py:meth:`~.Node.train` methods of all online nodes in the model will be called in the topological order of the graph defined by the model.
+If all nodes are online, then the :py:meth:`~.Node.partial_fit` methods of all online nodes in the model will be called in the topological order of the graph defined by the model.
 At each timesteps, online nodes are trained, called, and their updated states are given to the next nodes in the graph.

-As an example, we will train the readout layer of an ESN using RLS learning.
+As an example, we will partially fit the readout layer of an ESN using RLS learning.
 We first create some toy dataset: the task we need the ESN to perform is to predict the cosine form of a wave given its sine form.

 .. ipython:: python